Isoperiodic foliation of the stratum $\Omega\mathcal{M}_1(1,1,-2)$: Negative leaves

+It is straightforward to see that every unmarked negative leaf supports a Euclidean geometry with conical singularities of angle \(3\pi\), corresponding to structures in the minimal stratum.
+Indeed, recall that given a chamber of cylinder type \(\textnormal{C}(\,u\,)\), the boundary points of the form \(ku\), with \(k \in \mathbb{Z}\), correspond to structures in the minimal stratum.
+The argument above shows that each such point is adjacent to two chambers of cylinder type, each contributing an angle of \(\pi\), and to two shear-adjacent chambers.
+As a consequence of Lemma \ref{lem:shearadj}, these latter chambers contribute an additional angle of \(\pi\).
+Therefore, the points corresponding to structures in the minimal stratum are conical singularities of angle \(3\pi\).
+The following claim is a consequence of our discussion so far.

+\begin{prop} Let \(\rho\) be a representation with negative volume.
+Then the metric completion of \(\mathfrak L(\,\rho,\mu\,)\) is connected and homeomorphic to a disk.
+Equivalently, every non-trivial representation with negative \(\rho\) is realized by a unique isoperiodic leaf \(\mathfrak L(\,\rho,\mu\,)\). \end{prop}

-Now, we prove that the quotient $\Tilde{\mathcal{L}}$ of the negative leaf under the canonical involution is homeomorphic to a plane.
-In every chamber of degenerate type, we draw three segments between the centroid of the triangle and the three corners.
-We denote by $\mathcal{T}$ the graph obtained in $\tilde{\mathcal{L}}$.
-Every conical singularity of $\Tilde{\mathcal{L}}$ is incident to exactly two chambers of degenerate type\footnote{In the isoperiodic leaf, each conical singularity is incident to four such chambers.
-After quotienting by the involution, we obtain two chambers of degenerate type.}.
-It follows that $\mathcal{T}$ is a connected graph where every conical singularity is of valency two while every centroid is of valency three.
-Choosing an arbitrary conical singularity as the root, $\mathcal{T}$ becomes an infinite binary tree.
-Each connected component of $\Tilde{\mathcal{L}} \setminus \mathcal{T}$ is a chamber of cylinder type, a half-plane, with a third of triangle, corresponding to a part of a chamber of degenerate type cut out by two medians, glued on each boundary edge.
-In other words, each connected component of $\Tilde{\mathcal{L}} \setminus \mathcal{T}$ is a (topological) half-plane.
-It follows that $\Tilde{\mathcal{L}}$ is homeomorphic to a plane.
-In terms of complex structures, the surface is then either a complex plane or a complex disk.
-It follows from Corollary~\ref{cor:hyp} that the surface is biholomorphic to a disk.
+\begin{proof} We only need to show that \(\mathfrak D\) is homeomorphic to a plane.
+A simple argument is as follows.
+In every chamber of degenerate type, we draw three segments between the center of the triangle and the three corners.
+We denote by \(\mathcal G\) the graph obtained in \(\mathfrak D\).
+We have already observed above that every conical singularity of \(\mathfrak D\) is incident to exactly two chambers of degenerate type.
+It follows that \(\mathcal G\) is a connected graph where every conical singularity is of valency two while every centroid is of valency three.
+Choosing an arbitrary conical singularity as the root, \(\mathcal G\) becomes an infinite binary tree.
+Each connected component of \(\mathfrak D\setminus \mathcal G\) is a chamber of cylinder type, a half-plane, with a third of triangle, corresponding to a part of a chamber of degenerate type cut out by two medians, glued on each boundary edge.
+In other words, each connected component of \(\mathfrak D\setminus \mathcal G\) is a (topological) half-plane.
+It follows that \(\mathfrak D\) is homeomorphic to a plane. \end{proof}

-Applying Lemma~\ref{lem:double_cover}, we conclude that the negative leaf is also a Loch Ness Monster.
-This gives Theorem~\ref{thm:LochNess} for negative leaves.